The Old Covenant would soon be ending, and Jesus was preparing the people for a New Covenant, to be ushered in upon His resurrection.

 Verse 39: "Again they sought to arrest him, but he escaped from their hands."

-They were not able to arrest and kill Jesus yet simply because it wasn't God's appointed time, it wasn't yet the "Passover."
+They were not able to arrest and kill Jesus simply because it was not God's appointed time, (it was not yet the "Passover.)"

-This would require the crucifixion of Jesus to occur on "Passover," which it did.
-God was in control and it just wasn't going to happen at any other time.
+For Jesus to be the Passover Lamb would require the crucifixion of Jesus to occur on, "Passover," which it did.
+God was in control, and He would not allow it to happen at any other time.

-In this Scripture, speaking of Jesus God said, "He will crush your head" indicating a death blow to Satan from Jesus, and speaking to Satan "you will strike his heel," indicating that Satan would hurt Jesus, and did by having him crucified.
+In this Scripture, speaking of Jesus, God said, "He will crush your head" indicating a death blow to Satan from Jesus, and speaking to Satan "you will strike his heel," indicating that Satan would hurt Jesus, which he did by having him crucified.

 Verse 40: "He went away again across the Jordan to the place where John had been baptizing at first, and there he remained."